-Over 100 pumping stations pump the sewage from low areas around the city, particularly near the Avon and Heathcote Rivers.
-Five terminal pumping stations then pump all the flow to the treatment plant.
+Wastewater flows by gravity to pump stations, which pump the wastewater from low areas around the city, particularly near the Avon and Heathcote Rivers.
+Five terminal pump stations then pump all the flow to the treatment plant.

-The biogas produced during the digester treatment process is used for power and heating.
+The biogas produced during the digester treatment process is used for generating electricity and for heating.
 Engines run on the biogas to produce electricity for the treatment plant.

-Any odour or ‘foul air’ produced at the Wastewater Treatment Plant is blown through large bark filters.
-The bark absorbs the odour and ‘helpful’ bacteria break down the odour to leave fresh air.
+Any odour or ‘foul air’ produced at the treatment plant is passed through large bark biofilters.
+The bark absorbs the odour and ‘helpful’ bacteria break down the odorous compounds to leave fresh air.